garrettjoecox/scriptserver/README.md

 Though, this is the engine of ScriptServer, and is honestly pretty bare.
 The modules are where the magic happens (check 'Published Modules' down below).

-The ScriptServer engine does 4 things:
+The ScriptServer engine does 3 things:
+ - Starts the minecraft server as a child process, using the specified jar & args
- - Provides the methods to start and stop the Minecraft server, piping the i/o
+ - Provides the interface to the I/O of the server
- - Sets up a parseLoop object in which each line of output will go through.
- - Initializes the module loader. (`ScriptServer.use`)
+ - Initializes a simple module loader for ScriptServer modules.
- - Configures the input command to send messages to the server. (`ScriptServer.send`)

 ## What version of Minecraft does it work with?